Keyboard shortcuts

 Opening Files in Tabs

-From the command line, each file argument opens in its own tab (not yet supported for multiple positional args, but directory expansion creates one tab per file):
+From the command line, a file argument opens in its own tab; a directory argument shows a picker to choose which files to open (not yet supported for multiple positional args):

-logana /var/log/ # each file in the directory gets its own tab
+logana /var/log/ # shows a picker — pick which files to open, each in its own tab

 From within logana, use the :open command: